Ein einfaches, dunkelblaues Lupensymbol auf einem hellgrauen Hintergrund.

 Im Mittelpunkt der aap stehen die drängenden Zukunftsfragen der globalen Hafenwirtschaft: Digitalisierung, Nachhaltigkeit, Sicherheit und Logistik sowie die wachsende Rolle von Häfen als Energie-, Sicherheits- und Logistikhubs.

-Das DMZ ist als Programmpartner aktiv am Messeprogramm beteiligt (alle Veranstaltungen finden auf Englisch statt):
+Das DMZ ist mit einem Stand vor Ort (Halle H, Stand 210) und ist außerdem als Programmpartner aktiv am Messeprogramm beteiligt (alle Veranstaltungen finden auf Englisch statt):

 02. September 2026, 14:05-14:50 Uhr

-Panel: Geopolitics at the Port Gate: Investors, Sovereignty and Supply-Chain Security
+Panel: Geopolitics at the Port Gate: Security, Resilience and Strategic Dependencies

 Transformation and Resilience Stage